 The best way to avoid getting HPV, or any STI for that matter, is to practice abstinence.
 However, that’s not realistic for many people.
 The next best way is to practice safe sex, ideally in a committed monogamous relationship.

 If you’re a man who hasn’t done so already, you should consider getting the HPV vaccine.
 Getting vaccinated will help prevent the spread of high-risk strains of HPV and reduce the likelihood of negative health outcomes if you get it yourself.
+However, it works best in men under the age of 30.

 If you already have symptoms of HPV, like genital warts, you can get a swab test for the virus at a sexual health clinic near you.
 Knowing your sexual health status will help you make responsible decisions for your health and the health of your sexual partners.
 You can also test yourself at home using Better2Know’s Genital Warts (HPV) Home Test Kit.